metaist/metaist.com/content/blog/2025/12/2025-12-23-is-cognitive-dissonance-actually-a-thing.md

     url: https://marginalrevolution.com/marginalrevolution/2025/12/friday-assorted-links-552.html
 ---

-{% linkPost title, tags, link %} I need to believe its a thing and not a thing at the same time.
+{% linkPost title, tags, link %} I need to believe it's a thing and not a thing at the same time.